uvarc/rc-website/content/userinfo/howtos/storage/globus-cli.md

 globus login
 {{< /code >}}

-This will open a page in your web browser where you select your institution and proceed to login:
+This will open a page in your web browser where you select your institution and proceed to log in:

 <img alt="Globus CLI login" src="/images/globus-cli-login.png" align="right" style="max-width:20%;">